aws/aws-cli/proposals/source-install.md

 The AWS CLI v2 is available as pre-built executables for macOS, Linux x86_64, Linux aarch64, and Windows (64-bit).
 The AWS CLI v2 is also available as a Docker image.
-Generally, these artifacts provide coverage for most platforms and environments, but they do not satisfy all uses cases:
+Generally, these artifacts provide coverage for most platforms and environments, but they do not satisfy all use cases:

 * The desired platform (e.g, [ARM 32-bit](https://github.com/aws/aws-cli/issues/5426))
   is not supported by any of the pre-built executables.